 No, still not done.

-IG takeovers are a powerful marketing tactic and as such, it takes some analysis to truly understand its impact and learn what to optimise in the future.
+IG takeovers are a powerful marketing tactic and as such, it takes some analysis to truly understand its impact and learn what to optimize in the future.
 Sounds fun, right?

-And don’t forget to subscribe for more insights on how to skyrocket your IG presence.
+And don’t forget to check back for more insights on how to skyrocket your IG presence.